La Marzocco: History

-2001

-La Marzocco began the first of 8 years as sponsor of the World Barista Championship in its endeavor to boost the barista profession and engage with end customers as specialty coffee communities developed worldwide.

-2005
+In 2001, La Marzocco began an eight-year sponsorship of the World Barista Championship, serving as the official espresso machine supplier from 2001 to 2008.

 The GB/5 machine (named after Piero's wife, Giovanna Bambi) is introduced, equipped with a CPU board and improved thermo-stability in light of the introduction of "PID" technology.

-2006-2007

-The FB/80 was manufactured for the 2006 World Barista Championship in Bern to mark the company's 80th anniversary, whereas the GS/3 model is presented in 2007.
-That year, La Marzocco also launched the "Songwa Estate Project", a non-profit joint venture aiming to provide educational experiences for members of the specialty coffee industry and convey increased awareness of the bean-to-cup cycle through local, charitable support and commitment.
+In anticipation of the company's 80th anniversary in 2007, the FB/80 was manufactured for the 2006 World Barista Championship in Bern.
+The following year, La Marzocco introduced the GS/3 model, and also launched the "Songwa Estate Project", a non-profit joint venture aiming to provide educational experiences for members of the specialty coffee industry.

-2009

 In April 2009, the company presented its pressure profile technology at SCAA on a prototype, which, for the first time, enabled the barista to have direct pressure control at any point during extraction.
 Soon after, its branch in the USA is established, the Italian factory is relocated to nearby Scarperia, with a showroom and training center, and La Marzocco's first "Out of The Box" event is inaugurated in Milan.
 The redesigned Vulcano grinder, with Mazzer grinder technology, is introduced on this occasion, and the pressure profile technology introduced earlier in the year is built into the newly designed Strada EP (electronical paddle).
 The Strada MP (mechanical paddle) is on display as well.

+The Linea PB, named after the machine's designer, Piero Bambi, is introduced at the 2013 Boston SCAA conference.
+The Linea PB refashions the Linea Classic with a new proprietary software platform which controls brewing time and volume.
+The Vulcano Swift grinder is introduced as well and incorporates the Swift technology with the design of the Vulcano.
 The Strada EE (semi-automatic) is introduced in January 2014.

-2013

-The Linea PB, named after the machine's designer Piero Bambi model is introduced at the Boston SCAA conference.
-The Linea PB refashions the Linea Classic and is distinguished by a new proprietary software platform which controls brewing time and volume.
-The Vulcano Swift grinder is introduced as well and incorporates the Swift technology with the design of the Vulcano.
+In 2015, La Marzocco also released the Linea Mini, a home espresso machine derived from the commercial Linea Classic, featuring a dual boiler and app connectivity.
+It received the Best New Product and People's Choice awards at the 2015 SCAA conference in Seattle.
+The company also introduced the prototype of its Strada AV machine, which was subsequently launched in 2016.

+In November 2022, the company released a new espresso machine called the La Marzocco Linea Micra, a smaller version of Linea Mini.
+In October 2024, they launched a limited-edition version of the Linea Micra in collaboration with Porsche, called the La Marzocco X Porsche, incorporating elements of Porsche's automotive design.